prakrit55/AWS-ECS-Deployment-with-CI-CD-for-Scalable-Blog-App/README.md

 Step 3: Install the terraform and aws cli v2, configure them in the environmental variables (you will find a lot of resource to figure this out)

-Step 4: Considering you have already installed the above resources,
+Step 4: Considering you have already set up the above resources,
-    * write `aws configure` and give the previously created aws access key and secret access key to save the user, you can also give the region where the resource to be created.
+    * tap `aws configure` in the cli and give the previously created aws access key and secret access key to save the user, you can also give the region where the resource to be created.

 Step 5: Move to the repo which you have cloned previously.

-Step 6: This step to be performed in accordance to the next part of the        project, move to the second repository and clone the repo and  create you own ci/cd in your repo.
+Step 6: This step has to be performed in accordance to the next part of the project, move to the second repository and clone the repo and  create you own ci/cd in your repo.

 Step 7: Considering you are done with `step 6`, lets create the infra.
     * Let us first create the `ECR private repo` and `the s3 where the frontend to be hosted`.